Size and fit

 Nike Dunk Low History

-Another iconic design which gave the holistic concept of the Nike Dunk was the Nike Air Force 1 which advocated the Dunk's unique contour and shape.
-Another prominent contributor to the Nike Dunk Low's image was apparently the silhouette of the Air Jordan I, which was also coincidentally made by the same shoe architect, Peter Moore.
-His design of the Nike Dunk reflects that of the Jordan I which was made purposely in a vast variety of colorways.
+A prominent contributor to the Nike Dunk Low's image was probably the silhouette of the Air Jordan I, which was also coincidentally made by the same shoe architect, Peter Moore.
+His design with the Nike Dunk reflects that of the Jordan I which was made purposely in a vast variety of colorways.